Ghor Province: History

+Beginning in 725, the Umayyad governor Asad b.
+'Abdallah al-Qasri unsuccessfully raided the region of Ghur.

 The inhabitants of Ghor were completely Islamized during the Ghurids era.
-Before the 12th century, the area was home to Hindus, Buddhists, Zoroastrians, and a small number of Jews.
+Before the 12th century, the area was home to Buddhists, Zoroastrians, Hindus and a small number of Jews.
 Remains of the oldest settlements discovered by Lithuanian archaeologists in 2007 and 2008 in Ghor date back to 5000 BC.
 Ruins of a few castles and other defense fortifications were also discovered in the environs of Chaghcharan.
 A Buddhist monastery hand-carved on the bluff of the river Harirud existed in the first centuries during the prevalence of Buddhism.
 The artificial caves revealed testimony of the daily life of the Buddhist monks.

-Various scholars and historians such as John McLeod attribute the conversion of the Ghauri's to Islam to Mahmud Ghazni after his conquest of Ghor.
+Various scholars and historians such as John McLeod attribute the conversion of the Ghauris to Islam to Mahmud Ghazni after his conquest of Ghor.

 Traditional Muslim historians such as Estakhri and Ibn Haukal attest to the existence of the non-Islamic enclave of Ghor before the time of Ghazni, which is attributed to converting its population to Islam.

 Minhaju-S-Siraj recorded strife between the non-Muslim and Muslim populations:

 According to Minhahu-S Siraj, Amir Suri was captured by Mahmud of Ghazni, made prisoner along with his son, and taken to Ghazni, where Amir Suri died.

 In 1011, 1015 and 1020, both Mahmud and Mas'ud I led expeditions into Ghur and established Islam in place of indigenous paganism.
 After this, Ghur was considered a vassal state of the Ghaznavid empire.
 During the reign of 'Abd ar Rashi and the usurper Toghrul, Ghur and Gharchistan gained autonomy.

 Ghor was also the center of the Ghurid dynasty in the 12th and 13th centuries.
 The remains of their capital Firozkoh, which was sacked and destroyed by the Mongols in 1222, includes the Minaret of Jam, a UNESCO World Heritage Site.

 Karzai and Ghani administrations

 In June 2004, hundreds of troops of Abdul Salaam Khan, who had rejected the Afghan government's plan to disarm regional militias, attacked Chaghcharan and took over the city in an afternoon-long siege.
 Eighteen people were killed or wounded in the fighting, at which point Governor Mohammed Ibrahim fled.
 Three days later the Afghan government announced that it would not retake Chaghcharan.
 Khan and Ibrahim began negotiations soon after but reached no agreement.
-Khan's troops left Chaghcharan on June 23, a day ahead of when an Afghan National Army battalion, led by Lieutenant-General Aminullah Paktiyanai, arrived with the support of about twenty U.S. soldiers.
+Khan's troops left Chaghcharan on 23 June, a day ahead of when an Afghan National Army battalion, led by Lieutenant-General Aminullah Paktiyanai, arrived with the support of roughly 20 U.S. soldiers.

 Taliban administration (2021-present)

 In 2021, the Taliban regained control of Ghor after the 2021 Taliban offensive.

+Fifty people were killed in floods in the Ghor province in May 2024.

 Transportation

-As of September 2014, Chaghcharan Airport, located at the provincial capital of Chaghcharan, had regularly scheduled flights to Kabul and Herat.
+As of September 2014, Chaghcharan Airport, located at the provincial capital of Chaghcharan, had regularly scheduled flights to the provinces of Kabul and Herat.

-Ghor province has a significant number of female drivers compared to the other provinces.

 As of 2013, roads in the province remained largely undeveloped, unpaved and often lacked bridges over rivers.